Tasks

 class mink.tasks.frame_task.FrameTask

-Regulate the pose of a frame expressed in the world frame.
+Regulate the position and orientation of a frame of interest on the robot.

 frame_name